mreshnaan/movie_assignment/README.md

  - Axios -  promise-based HTTP client that works both in the browser and in a Node.js environment.

 ##  Back end
-Admin can crud movies and users
+in backend can crud movies and users

 ### Installation